-B shall use the following criteria to assess if the farmer complies with the principles when removing sheep from natural pasture.
-The farmer needs to ALL clauses to be considered compliant with AW2.11: If farmer has a written document that explains the type of emergency or e weather affecting the farm and forcing the removal of sheep from natural re, including a detailed management plan that guarantees sheep welfare, as e weather affecting the farm and forcing the removal of sheep from natural W5.7.
-This clause also covers situations like weather conditions resulting the change of seasons, which can affect soil and animal health.
-Thus, it res the written plan to have actions on land management (LM1.1) and animal (AW3.2). e farm establishes a correct and effective stocking rate and follows it, as per 14.
-The proper management of this rate can provide, for the most part, gh in-farm produced hay/forage to feed the flock during periods when wed from natural pasture. e farm keeps records of the duration and justification of each emergency or e weather occurrence that led to removing sheep from natural pasture. ication may involve information such as weather data, soil moisture deficits, re vegetation cover measurement, predator monitoring etc. trr h
+Removal of sheep from natural pastur re The CB shall use the following criteria to RWS principles when removing sheep from meet ALL clauses to be considered comp om natural pasture.
+The farmer needs to 1.
+The farmer has a written document that explains the type of emergency or severe weather affecting the farm and forcing the removal of sheep from natural pasture, including a detailed management plan that guarantees sheep welfare, as per AW5.7.
+This clause also covers situations like weather conditions resulting from the change of seasons, which can affect soil and animal health.
+Thus, it requires the written plan to have actions on land management (LM1.1) and animal health (AW3.2).
+2. The farm establishes a correct and effer AW2.14.
+The proper management of this enough in-farm produced hay/forage to removed from natural pasture. rate can provide, for the most part, 3.
+The farm keeps records of the duration and justification of each emerger severe weather occurrence that led to removing sheep from natural pasture Justification may involve information such as weather data, soil moisture d pasture vegetation cover measurement, predator monitoring etc. The CB shall use the following criteria to RWS principles when removing sheep from meet ALL clauses to be considered compared.
+1. The farmer has a written document the severe weather affecting the farm and for pasture, including a detailed management per AW5.7.
+This clause also covers situal from the change of seasons, which can a requires the written plan to have actions health (AW3.2).
+2. The farm establishes a correct and effection of the seasons of the duration of the seasons of the duration severe weather occurrence that led to results of the duration of the severe weather occurrence that led to results of the duration of the severe weather occurrence that led to results of the duration